orderlykit/orderlyid/README.md

 ---

+## Roadmap

+- Reference implementation: Go (production-ready, conformance-tested).
+- Planned bindings: Rust and Python (contributors welcome).
+- Once the spec stabilizes, we aim to add official libraries for more languages and databases.

+---

 ## Contributing
 - See `spec/0001-spec.md` and `spec/test-vectors.json`
-- All implementations must pass the conformance tool before merge
+- All implementations must pass the conformance tool before merge.
+We welcome feedback on the spec, new language bindings, and real-world use cases.

 ---